-- The South Australian Government submits there is evidence that existing incentives and mechanisms are supporting transmission businesses to investigate and implement non-network solutions such as generation, energy storage and demand response citing Dalrymple Battery Project and Port Lincoln generation network support arrangements. - AEC highlights TransGrid procured 350 MW of demand management in 2007-08 in the Sydney-Newcastle-Wollongong area, enabling it to defer construction of the Western 500 kV Project for one year.
-Further, AEC submits TransGrid partnered with EnerNOC to deliver a demand management project involving more than 80 sites across metropolitan Sydney, which saw a reduction of peak demand for the summer of 2012-13 by a total of 48 MW. - AGL highlights TransGrid recently successfully applied a non-network solution under the Powering Sydney's Future program, which it says infers introducing further incentive mechanisms for demand management may be unnecessary and could add additional costs for consumers. - ENA submits that under TransGrid's Powering Sydney's Future project, a \$250m project was able to be economically deferred using non-network solutions.
+- The South Australian Government submitted there is evidence that existing incentives and mechanisms are supporting transmission businesses to investigate and implement non-network solutions such as generation, energy storage and demand response - citing Dalrymple Battery Project and Port Lincoln generation network support arrangements. - AEC highlighted TransGrid procured 350 MW of demand management in 2007-08 in the Sydney-Newcastle-Wollongong area, enabling it to defer construction of the Western 500 kV Project for one year.
+Further, AEC submits TransGrid partnered with EnerNOC to deliver a demand management project involving more than 80 sites across metropolitan Sydney, which saw a reduction of peak demand for the summer of 2012-13 by a total of 48 MW. - AGL highlighted TransGrid recently successfully applied a non-network solution under the Powering Sydney's Future program, which it says infers introducing further incentive mechanisms for demand management may be unnecessary and could add additional costs for consumers.